neringabickmore/art-i-al/TESTING.md

 - **📖 User story:**

-    *As a user, I am able to contact the site owner using a simple form.*
+    *As a user, I can contact the site owner using a simple form.*

-    *As a user, I am able to identify instantly what the site is all about and what it has to offer.*
+    *As a user, I can identify instantly what the site is all about and what it has to offer.*

-    *As a user (super-user), I am able to edit content in the `About` section of the `Home` page.*
+    *As a user (super-user), I can edit content in the `About` section of the `Home` page.*

-    *As a user, I am able to receive inquiries from the site users after they fill in the contact form straight to my email inbox.*
+    *As a user, I can receive inquiries from the site users after they fill in the contact form straight to my email inbox.*

 - **🧪 Test:**